sauerbraten/p1xbraten/README.md

 - hides hudscore when there is just one team/player

-## Menu

-For easy configuration of the new features, use [menus.cfg](./data/menus.cfg).
-Just download the file and place it in data/ inside you user data directory.
-The correct filepaths are:

-- Windows: $HOME\My Games\Sauerbraten\data\menus.cfg
-- macOS: ~/Library/Application Support/Sauerbraten/data/menus.cfg
-- Linux: ~/.sauerbraten/data/menus.cfg

-The menu file also includes various cleanups of the vanilla GUI.

 ## Installation

-The latest builds are always at https://github.com/sauerbraten/p1xbraten/releases/latest. *You do not need to download anything but the correct executable in order to run this client mod!*
+The latest builds are always at https://github.com/sauerbraten/p1xbraten/releases/latest.

+You do not need to download anything but the correct executable in order to run this client mod!
+However you might want to install the [updated menus.cfg](#menu).

 ### Windows

-Download sauerbraten.exe from the link above and put it into bin64/ of your Sauerbraten installation.
+Download sauerbraten.exe from the link above and put it into C:\Program Files (x86)\Sauerbraten\bin64\ (your Sauerbraten installation folder).

 ### macOS